victorchall/EveryDream2trainer/doc/CLOUD_SETUP.md

 # RunPod
 The simplest approach for RunPod is to use the [EveryDream2 template](https://runpod.io/gsc?template=d1v63jb36t&ref=bbp9dh8x) to load a fully configured docker image.
+If you wish to sign up for Runpod, please consider using this [referral link](https://runpod.io?ref=oko38cd0) to help support the project.

 ## JupyterLab
 JupterLab will run on the pod by default.
 When opening JupyterLab `[Port 8888]` you will be prompted for a password.
 The default password is `EveryDream`.
 This can be changed by editing the pod's environment variables.